ansys/grantami-dataflow-extensions/doc/source/user_guide/index.rst

    logger.debug("This is a debug message") logger.info("This is an info message")

-Note that until a log handler is attached, no log messages will be emitted.
+Note that until a log handler is attached, no log messages are emitted.

 Attach a handler